jag28731/UFO-Sightings/README.md

 - One drawback of the webpage:

-  The webpage only contains limited data.
-The date would have to be continously updated/edited as new sightings are spotted.
+  The filters don't have information on which cities, state, and countries are available to search.

 - Two recommendations for further development of the webpage:

   For cosmetics purposes, I would update all the information to use capital letters for the city, state, shape, and country.
-Another recommendation would be to add more specific location information.
-Cities are large and clarifying where in the city the sighting took place would be more beneficial.
+Another recommendation would be to add more information on what the UFO did during the sighting.
+Did it move, did it stand still, did it spin ect...